-My name is Robin and I’m a second year CS PhD student.
-My research is focused on building retinomorphic models inspired by biological retina on a functional level.
-We adapt retinomorphic signals in deep learning video tasks such as action recognition and reinforcement learning.
+My name is Robin and I graduated with an MS in Computer Science.
+My research in Patel Lab focused on learning retinomorphic event-driven representations, inspired by biological retina on a functional level, for deep learning video tasks such as action recognition and reinforcement learning.

 While working in Dr. Patel’s lab, I worked on translating the locust LGMD neuron model into an RNN framework in TensorFlow.
 I graduated Rice in 2017 with a BA in Statistics and now work at Buoy Health, a health tech startup, on the machine learning side of understanding and improving on our ability to figure out what is causing a patient’s symptoms.

 I’m an undergraduate intern currently researching with Professor Aaron Courville on Visual Reasoning.
 I’m in the final year of my Bachelor’s in Computer Science at Rice University.
 In the past, I’ve contributed towards state-of-the-art semi-supervised deep learning models, worked to improve indoor location accuracy algorithms for Google Maps, and built fraud detection models for Uber.
 My current research interests lie in Deep Learning, Reinforcement Learning, and Reasoning.
 Check out my website for more info about me if you’re interested!